 Hydroponics is a great option for tomatoes and produce excellent fruit.
 One of your best choices is to use something like the WaterFarm to grow the tomatoes in from seed to full bloom.
-However, we recommend that you chose one or another soil for hydroponic growing, it's what's best for the plant.
+However we recommend that you chose one or the other soil or hydroponic growing, it's what's best for the plant.
 Since you're starting these a little late what will really help you is light.
 We suggest you try giving the plants some strong fluorescent light such as the T5 until they are about a foot tall and that will help them catch up.
+I hope this helps answer some of your questions.
 Hydroponics is known for producing some really great tasting fruit and vegetables and if you're looking to get involved with it we highly recommend it.
 Take some time to research about hydroponically grown fruits and vegetables online.